Arshi Khan Blocks Vikas Gupta Courtesy Shilpa Shinde, The Producer Has A Message For ViRshi Fans!

 Vikas Gupta’s Birthday

-Vikas Gupta rang in his 30th birthday.
+Vikas Gupta rang in his 30th birthday recently.
 The producer was wished by his industry friends.
 Also, his Bigg Boss friends took to social media to wish him on the special day.

 Shilpa Shinde’s Special Birthday Message For Vikas